The original 10th Mountain Division was formed in Nov. 1941.

-only U.S. military unit to be recruited by a civilian entity, the National Ski
+only U.S. military unit since the Civil War to be recruited by a civilian entity, the National Ski

 Patrol.
-Many were skiers, some forest rangers, lumberjacks, others outfitters
+Many of its soldiers were skiers, some forest rangers, lumberjacks, others outfitters

-and guides, anyone that could taken care of themselves out of doors in all four
+and guides, anyone that could take care of themselves out of doors in all four

 seasons.
-They trained at Camp Hale, Colorado, until Jan.
-1945 when they were
+The Division trained at Camp Hale, Colorado and Camp Swift Texas until January 1945 when they were

-the last U.S. Army division committed to the European Theatre in northern Italy.
+the last U.S. Army division committed to the European Theatre.

-The Division fought for over 110 days in combat, took every objective and never
+The Division fought in northern Italy for over 110 days in combat, took every objective and never

 retreated.
 1,000 of the division were lost in action, many more wounded.

-areas all over the county working in mountain management, the ski patrol, ski
+areas all over the country working in mountain management, on ski patrols, ski

 the current 10th Mountain Division based at Ft.
 Drum, New York, Skilogik and